open-webrtc-toolkit/owt-server/doc/servermd/RESTAPI.md

     - Delete operations: DELETE
 URI: the Universal Resource Identifier, or name through which the resource can be manipulated.<br>

 Request Body: the request data that user need supply to call the API.
-Json format data is requried.<br>
+JSON format data is requried.<br>

 Response Body: the response data is returned through HTTP response in JSON/text format.